IbraheemR/sid/README.md

 # SID

-A small mod to set a random MOTD & custom brand on the server.
+A small mod to set a random MOTD & custom brand on your server.

 A new MOTD will be chosen every time the server is pinged.